ant-louis/belgpt2/README.md

 ## 1. Using BelGPT-2 <a name="using_belgpt2"></a>

-You can use BelGPT-2 with [🤗 Transformers](https://github.com/huggingface/transformers) library as follow.
+You can use BelGPT-2 with [🤗 Transformers](https://github.com/huggingface/transformers) library as follows:

 ```python
 import torch